Cécile McLorin Salvant: Musical career

-In 2013 she released her second album WomanChild, which was nominated for a 2014 Grammy Award in the category of Best Vocal Jazz Album.
+In 2013 she released her second album, WomanChild, which was nominated for a 2014 Grammy Award in the category of Best Vocal Jazz Album.
 The songs chosen for WomanChild include original compositions, as well as compositions that date back to the 19th century and progress into the 21st.
-Salvant chose the songs for this album based on songs she felt had a personal connection to her life.
+Salvant chose for this album songs she felt had a personal connection to her life.

 In September 2015, Salvant released her second album with Mack Avenue Records, titled For One to Love.
 On this album, she chose songs that focus attention on strong women and independence.
 The album contains five original works and jazz standards.
 In 2016, the album won a Grammy for Best Vocal Jazz Album.
 Two years later, her third album with Mack Avenue, Dreams and Daggers, won a Grammy in the same category.

 She has toured with the Jazz at Lincoln Center Orchestra, whose music director Wynton Marsalis was quoted in a 2017 New Yorker article as saying of Salvant: "You get a singer like this once in a generation or two."

 In January 2023, Nonesuch Records announced the release of Salvant's seventh album.
-The album, titled Mélusine recounts the European folk legend of Melusine and largely features songs sung in French and Haitian Creole.
-The album will be released digitally on March 24, 2023.
+The album, titled Mélusine, recounts the European folk legend of Melusine and largely features songs sung in French and Haitian Creole.
+The album was released digitally on March 24, 2023.

-Salvant has sung in advertisements for Chanel's "Chance" brand of products.
+Salvant has sung in advertisements for Chanel's "Chance" brand.